-As the panic epidemic spread, it became easier to rise above the directives of social and ideological expectations.
+But as the panic epidemic spread, it became easier to rise above the directives of social and ideological expectations.

 “By panic shall we progress, by panic shall we multiply,” said a controversial politician.

-The spine of his novel pastime was a seahorse, non-human, outside the middle-classes.
 N heard the unearthly flute of a snake-charmer.

 The siren escaped in a wheelbarrow.
 Seasons blurred the view, took rule over what penalties sleep dispensed.
 The raven skull of the dining car explosion repeated peril in all the abysses simultaneously.

-There was no future in the festive hour of the hunting organ, in the pith of the new novel, only a plain living room where the inner meaning of backgammon was discovered, played out under an auspicious family tree.
+There was no future in the festive hour of the hunting organ, or in the pith of the new novel, only a plain living room where the inner meaning of backgammon was uncovered, played out under an auspicious family tree.
 Survival and its blueprints were pasted up like some kind of anti-manifesto in perpetuity.